jannis-baratheon/jannis-baratheon.github.io/README.md

 # Deploying

-The `master` branch is hosted on Github Pages on https://januszwisniowski.it.
+The `master` branch is hosted on Github Pages under https://januszwisniowski.it.

     ./deploy.sh